microsoftgraph/msgraph-sdk-objc/README.md

-1. A .xcworkspace file integrated with MSGraphClientSDK pod or MSGraphClientSDK.framework integrated in your project or
+1. A .xcworkspace file integrated with MSGraphClientSDK pod or MSGraphClientSDK.framework integrated in your project.